Fly Reels8 Results

 As is true of most things in life, with fly reels, you get what you pay for.
 Most cheap reels are just cheap.
 For trout and bass fishing, you can get away with a less expensive reel, but rest assured it won’t last as long as a well-built, costlier model.
 In saltwater fishing, a lesser reel might not make it through a full season—corrosion from saltwater and sand will kill it quickly.

 When buying a saltwater reel, look for one with a sealed drag system (most freshwater reels don’t have them).
 This helps keep saltwater from getting into the guts of the reel and turning the parts into rusted, unusable pieces.
 Wash your saltwater reels after every outing to help keep parts moving.

 With this style reel, you rely on the clicker system to slow down the spool’s speed (and the fish).
 In addition, you can place your free hand on the rim of the reel to use it as drag control.
 This is a classic style of reel many anglers still love; find it in our Battenkill line.

 What Is a Large Arbor Fly Reel?

-Large arbor reels are larger diameter reels with oversized spools.
+Large arbor reels, including the Clearwater fly reel or the bestselling Orvis Hydros fly reels, are larger diameter reels with oversized spools.
 These spools hold the line in a position that’s away from the center and the spindle.

 If you’re looking for performance, power, and value in your fly reels, then look no further.
 The freshwater and saltwater fly-fishing reels in our collection come in a variety of sizes and quality finishes, and they easily adjust to left- or right-hand retrieve.